 Please ensure you check your junk/spam folders for any communications from us.
 We cannot accept responsibility for any missed information.
-Please make @brit.croydon.sch.uk and @applicaa.com a safe sender with your email provider.
+Please make admissions@brit.croydon.sch.uk a safe sender with your email provider.

-4. School's receipt of the application form
+4. Procedure following the school's receipt of the application form

-All complete application forms received on time will be reviewed against the criteria in section 2 and applications, which clearly do not fulfil these criteria, may be unsuccessful at this stage:
+All complete application forms received on time will be reviewed against the criteria in section 2(i) and applications, which clearly do not fulfil these criteria, may be unsuccessful at this stage: